stargate-bukkit/SG-Command/README.md

 * The ability to edit the config file through commands, and automated reloading of changed values
 * The ability to dial any Stargate accessible to the Player
+* The ability to visualize Stargates in a network
+* The ability to see information about the Stargate you are looking at

 ## Dependencies